 Red Zuma Case Project Assignment

 Each student will complete the Red Zuma Case Project, found in the Create text.
 The project will bring together many of the skills developed throughout the program, including the use of Microsoft Project software, project planning, evaluation, reporting, and analysis.
 The Red Zuma Case Project will be completed in 4 parts in both MS Project and MS Word.

-Each student will develop a 15-20-page research paper based on an industry of the student’s choosing that summarizes the current status of the industry and suggests the implementation of a PMO.
-The paper will contain sections on key project management topics, such as leadership, teamwork, planning, evaluation, and sustainability, and will evaluate these topics through a Christian worldview.
+Each student will develop a 15-20-page research paper based on an industry of the student’s choosing that summarizes the current status of the industry and suggests the implementation of a PMO/VDO.
+The paper will contain sections on key project management topics, such as ways of working, value delivery, project selection criteria, program and portfolio structuring, and benefits realization.
+These elements will be evaluated through a Christian worldview.
 A minimum of 20 references will be included with at least 10 of those being scholarly references, the Bible, PMBOK, and the textbook.
 The paper will require a title page, abstract, and reference page.

 The student will select appropriate Biblical content and relate the message of God as it relates to work in the field of project management.
 This assignment will be 5 - 8 pages long and will address the role and responsibility of the Christian as project manager.